Saunorine/Appointment-Booker/README.md

 ## Week 4:
 Write up JUnit Tests and polish up classes.
 Look over Accounts and staffAccounts class and see how else we can implement polymorphism.

+## Week 5:
+Zhanhang is going to work on the GUI assignment and try to the beginning of the program.
+Fermin should write up the sorting methods for sorting courses by time/date/alphabetical etc. Continue looking for ways to implement learning outcomes.